gauge-sh/tach/README.md

 ```
 This syntax also supports the `allowlist` parameter.

 ### Details
 Modguard works by analyzing the abstract syntax tree (AST) of your codebase.
 The `Boundary` class and `@public` decorator have no runtime impact, and are detected by modguard statically.

-Boundary violations are detected at the import layer; specific nonstandard custom syntax to access modules/submodules such as getattr or dynamically generated namespaces may not be caught by modguard.
+Boundary violations are detected at the import layer.
+This means that specific nonstandard custom syntax to access modules/submodules such as getattr or dynamically generated namespaces will not be caught by modguard.

 [PyPi Package](https://pypi.org/project/modguard/)